imperial-qore/TranAD/README.md

 ```
 You can use the parameters in `src/params.json` to set values in `src/constants.py` for each file.

-> Note: to reproduce exact results of baselines, use their original codebases (links given in our paper) as the ones implemented in this repository may not be identical to the original versions.
+> Note: to reproduce exact results of baselines, use their original codebases (links given in our paper) as the ones implemented in this repository are *not* the ones used in the paper, which used the original versions.
+The versions provided here are for use of initial comparison and may not be identical to the original versions.

 For ablation studies, use the following models: 'TranAD_SelfConditioning', 'TranAD_Adversarial', 'TranAD_Transformer', 'TranAD_Basic'.